patarapolw/nuxt-blog-template/README.md

 ## Contributions

-Currently, code quality is held by linting and commititzen, as well as Git hooks.
+Currently, code quality is held by linting and commitizen, as well as Git hooks.